 Let’s take a look at how the authors of this paper went about their task.

-They studied a total of 1,155 respondents in an online survey in ‘four wave-to-wave transitions,’ whatever that means, to determine abstinence from smoking for at least one month of follow-up, comparing the use of nicotine products, e-cigarettes (though these are also nicotine-derived products), or no help, to reach the above-mentioned conclusion.
+They studied a total of 1,155 respondents in an online survey in ‘four wave-to-wave transitions,’ whatever that means, to determine abstinence from smoking for at least one month of follow-up, comparing the use of nicotine products, e-cigarettes (though these are also nicotine-containing products), or no help, to reach the above-mentioned conclusion.

 Now we come to the interesting bit.
-The way they gathered the data was by a questionnaire in which, among other things, they asked the respondents
+The way they gathered the data was by a questionnaire in which, among other things, they asked the respondents:

 How many serious attempts to quit smoking (if any) have you made in the last 12 months?
 By serious attempt we mean you decided that you would try to make sure you never smoked again.

 I have often wondered what difference there is, if any, between an old-fashioned common-or-garden quit attempt, and a serious quit attempt.
 Now all is revealed!
 Or is it?
-A serious quit attempt, we are told, means that the smoker has decided to try to make sure that he or she will never smoke again.
+A serious quit attempt, we’re told, means that the smoker has decided to try to make sure that he or she will never smoke again.
 But is there any difference between trying to quit, trying to make sure you quit, and deciding to try to make sure you quit?

 Not just nitpicking

 I would hasten to point out that this is not just nitpicking.
 The very concept of trying to quit smoking, or making an attempt, serious or otherwise, to quit smoking, whether or not in addition you decide to try to make such an attempt, is flawed.
 In fact, it’s so flawed that it’s meaningless: either you smoke or you don’t.
 There’s no half-way house between smoking and not smoking.
-Similarly, a woman may be said either to be pregnant or not pregnant—she can’t be a little bit pregnant.
-It’s an example of the grammatical solecism of qualifying the absolutes, as in saying something is very unique, or that something is becoming more and more ubiquitous
+Similarly, a woman may be said either to be pregnant or not pregnant – she can’t be a little bit pregnant.
+It’s an example of the grammatical solecism of qualifying the absolutes, as in saying something is very unique or that something is becoming more and more ubiquitous.

 Nonetheless, the Tobacco Controllers by means of the curious concept of harm reduction have handed a bonanza to the vaping industry: it’s fine to promote and sell vaping products because sound scientific research says it’s a good thing!